JustinMWoodum/wlux_test_server/readme.md

 The logger interface is supported by DB tables now and is access by sending the log data from the client page to the logger in a POST request.
 The request data determines the type of log entry to write.

 ### Open log entry
 The Open log entry is used to identify when a new page is opened.
-It has no other context than the page was opened.
+It has no other meaning beyond the page was opened.

 | Data field | Description |